Stocks trend lower as investors step back, safe-havens rally

 Brent oil futures rose 38 cents to settle at $41.18 a barrel, while U.S. crude settled up 75 cents at $38.94.

-(This story corrects paragraph 5 to remove refernce of 6% below all-time high)

-(Reporting by Pete Schroeder in Washington and Herbert Lash in New York; additional reporting by Devik Jain in Bengalaru; Editing by Bernadette Baum and Alistair Bell)
+(Reporting by Pete Schroeder in Washington and Herbert Lash in New York; additional reporting by Devik Jain in Bengalaru; Editing by Bernadette Baum, Alistair Bell and Jonathan Oatis)